 That’s not the end of the story…

 The webpages with the information about your research projects can be really useful.
 But they are not the only way you’ll be communicating your charity’s research on your website.
-In future blogs, we’ll be taking a step back, and looking at examples of how charities have presented their research on their websites in simple but engaging ways.
+In another blog I’ve looked at examples of how charities have presented their research on their websites in simple but engaging ways.